 You can view my CV here (updated 9/20/17).

-I recently released the Multi-genre Natural Language Inference (MultiNLI) corpus with Sam Bowman‘s group.
+I recently released the Multi-genre Natural Language Inference (MultiNLI) corpus (summer 2017).
 This corpus is a crowd-sourced collection of sentence pairs (433k) annotated with textual entailment information for use in NLP and Machine Learning applications.
-It is the basis of shared task associated with the RepEval 2017 Workshop at EMNLP in Copenhagen.
+It is the basis of shared task associated with the RepEval 2017 Workshop at EMNLP 2017 (Copenhagen).
 The manuscript describing the data and giving some baselines is available here; a manuscript detailing the results of the shared task is available here.
+We also have some exciting new work on evaluating latent parse trees that were arrived at by end-to-end sentence entailment models (see arxiv here).

 Brief Summary of Interests